Quick Guide for PIs

 Research Security, Integrity, and Compliance ensures that PIs comply with federal and Institute policies on foreign engagement, export controls, conflicts of interest, research integrity and research security, including cybersecurity.

-• Corporate Relations: Initiates, facilitates, and advances relationships between corporations and the Institute through the Industrial Liaison Program and the MIT Startup Exchange.
+The Office of Corporate Relations initiates, facilitates, and advances relationships between corporations and the Institute through the Industrial Liaison Program and the MIT Startup Exchange.

 Office of the Vice President for Finance (VPF)

-The Office of the Vice President for Finance (VPF) processes financial transactions, including those in sponsored research.
+Among the functions of the Office of the Vice President for Finance (VPF) is the processing of financial transactions, including those in sponsored research.

 • Research@MIT app : Used by PIs and their administrative teams to view available funds for awards, see the status of submitted proposals, request under-recovery funding, and submit innovation disclosures to the Technology Licensing Office.